Judges and non-legal members of the judiciary

-If people have more than one role, only their primary role is included in the data.
+If people have more than one role, only their main role is included in the data.

-Data is extracted from the staff administrative system and represents the point in time at which the extracts were taken.
+Data comes from the staff administrative system and is only accurate on the date the extracts were taken.

 Percentages are rounded to 1 decimal point.

 Type of statistic

 Ministry of Justice